SeanEngineering/portfolio/README.md

-Sure!
-Here's an example of a good README file for a portfolio:

 # Portfolio

 Welcome to my portfolio!
 This repository showcases my projects and skills as a software developer and mechanical engineer.
 Feel free to explore the different projects and get a sense of my experience and capabilities.